 This recording may later hurt you, or help you.
 And even when in the back of a police car, they are recording you.
 The recording is on, even when no police officer is in the car.
 So heads up!

 They are recording phone calls from jail for later use as evidence.
 So be aware of this.
 And avoid talking about the case in any of these situations.

 The eighth tip for avoiding a marijuana arrest in a car is: be camera aware.

 If arrested, hitting the panic button will only make it worse.
 Police may exploit your trauma and emotional upset.
 So remain calm, cool, collected.

 You can win the long game, by playing defense in the short game.
-You or someone on the outside can help you contact a Minnesota criminal defense lawyer and if need be, a bail bond agent.
-And most people will be able to get out within a few days or less.
+You or someone on the outside can help you contact a Minnesota criminal defense lawyer.
+And if need be, contact a bail bond agent.
+But most people will be able to get out within a few days or less.

 So the ninth and final tip for avoiding a marijuana arrest in a car is: don’t let them push your buttons.
 Keep your cool.
 Quiet confidence wins.

 Thomas C. Gallagher is a Minneapolis marijuana lawyer frequently representing people facing possession of marijuana and related charges in Minnesota.

 In his spare time, he works on legalizing marijuana as a Board Member of Minnesota NORML.